Ayush-0593/College-OS/README.md

 > Everything you need to survive college, in one app.

 College OS is a single student command center that replaces scattered ERP portals, WhatsApp groups, Google Classroom, email, and PDFs with one app.
-The killer feature is **"Ask My College"** — an AI assistant that answers questions using only the student's own retrieved data (controlled retrieval, never raw DB rows or other students' records).
+The killer feature is **"Ask My College"** an AI assistant that answers questions using only the student's own retrieved data (controlled retrieval, never raw DB rows or other students' records).

 This repository contains the **AI / document intelligence layer** of College OS: a Next.js 14 app that turns a student's uploaded PDFs and notes into searchable, citable context for the assistant.

 ## Tech stack

-- **Next.js 14** (App Router) — full-stack in one codebase, server + client components
+- **Next.js 14** (App Router) - full-stack in one codebase, server + client components
-- **Prisma 5** + SQLite (swappable to Postgres later) — `schema.prisma` in `prisma/`
+- **Prisma 5** + SQLite (swappable to Postgres later) - `schema.prisma` in `prisma/`
 - **Tailwind CSS** with a custom brand palette
 - **JWT** in httpOnly cookies (`jose` for Edge middleware, `jsonwebtoken` for Node API routes)
 - **bcryptjs** for password hashing
-- **PDF parsing** — `pdf-parse` for digital PDFs, `tesseract.js` for scanned/OCR fallback
+- **PDF parsing** - `pdf-parse` for digital PDFs, `tesseract.js` for scanned/OCR fallback
-- **Local embeddings** — `@xenova/transformers` runs an embedding model in-process (no external API for the indexing path)
+- **Local embeddings** - `@xenova/transformers` runs an embedding model in-process (no external API for the indexing path)
-- **Anthropic Claude** — `@anthropic-ai/sdk` for the final answer-generation step, with prompt caching
+- **Anthropic Claude** - `@anthropic-ai/sdk` for the final answer generation step, with prompt caching

 ## Project structure